hsachdeva01/Yelpit/README.md

 ![](/app/assets/images/Yelpit-UserAuth.gif)
 * Users have limited access to features without logging in .
 * Users can create a new account.
-* A log in demo is availble for visitors to browse around the website.
+* A demo login is availble for visitors to browse around the website.

 ### Business Page